Comparative Dynamical Study of a Bound Entangled State: Dynamics of open quantum system

-In this section, the dynamics of the open system is explored under the negativity and CCNR criterion using the time evolution density matrix of the system, given in Eq.\ref{tsdm}.
-The open system is formed through the interaction between qutrit $A$ of the bound entangled state and auxiliary qutrit $C$, as discussed before.
-In the current article, three different interactions are considered between qutrits and discussed the results in three consecutive cases, which are given in the successive subsections.
+In this section, the dynamics of the open quantum system are explored using the time evolution density matrix of the system, given in Eq.\ref{tsdm}.
+This dynamical analysis used negativity and CCNR criteria for detection and quantification of entanglement as previously discussed.
+The open quantum system is formed through the interaction between qutrit $A$ of the closed system and auxiliary qutrit $C$, as mentioned before.
+In the current article, three different interactions are considered between qutrits, and discussed the results in three consecutive cases, which are given in the successive subsections.